-If serviced accommodation offers such great returns, then why isn’t everyone doing it?
+If serviced accommodation offers such great returns, then why isn't everyone investing in it?
 Well, not everyone can.
-The serviced model will only work in very specific locations and requires time and effort far beyond what is necessary for more standard buy to let models.
+The serviced model will only work in very specific locations and requires time and effort far beyond what is necessary for the more standard buy-to-let model.

 In Conversation With Paul Winder From Residential Estates, Chester

 - Part 1 - Introducing Paul Winder From Residential Estates